ScaledMap/LoadOut/README.md

 about
 -----------

 There is a password protected Bookmarks section which can only be accessed by typing @secret or @hidden into the main form.
-To add new pages to this section, you would type https://www.google.com@secret or https://www.google.com@hidden  .
+To add new pages to this section, you would type something like https://www.google.com@secret or https://www.google.com@hidden  .
 To just view the section you would only type @secret or @hidden into the main form.
 You are offered the option to change the passphrase.
 After it has been changed, hidden bookmarks can be added with password https://www.google.com .
 It's just your created password followed by a space and then the url you want to add.
-To access the hidden bookmarks, you just type in the password.
+To access the hidden bookmarks with the new password, you just type in the password.
+You don't need the @ symbol if you created a password.
 I planned on adding a password manager.
 I will probably try to add a bunch of stuff.
 At the very least, I  at least have it to a point where everything seemsto function as intended.
 Wanted to at least have something I could upload.

 Couldnt be easier to use